pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 23-Mar-2022**
-## Installing new Erpnext on server
+## Installing new ErpGuru on server
-- First we install frappe framework then install erpnext with education domain.
+- First we install frappe framework then install ErpGuru with education domain.
 - After this we are collecting students and teachers data from Nankana Sahib Public School.
-- Arranging data according to doctype in erpnext.
+- Arranging data according to doctype in ErpGuru.

  <br>